versioned/versioned-api/README.md

 ## TODO

+* Support published=1 and relationships=1 combination - models_relationships_published.js

 * Support fetching multiple levels of relationships (you can pass options={relationships: (N-1)})

-* Support published=1 and relationships=1 combination - models_relationships_published.js

-* API test model relationships two way automatically set up
+* You could publish two way rel changes if there are no other changes

 * API test a relationship with state (categories.weight)